xixixao/malice/malice_language_specification.md

 ## Language Overview

-Here we introduce key concepts of the MAlice language including examples which ilustrate its basic syntax.
-We assume basic knowledge
+Here we introduce key concepts of the MAlice programming language including examples which ilustrate its basic syntax.
+Note that MAlice syntax is strictly case-sensitive.

 ### Functions